kirillbelyaev/tinypm/README.txt

  * a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.
 */

-Linux Policy Machine (LPM) - managing the application-level OS resource control and inter-application interaction in the "containerized" Linux environments
+Lightweight Policy Machine for Linux (LPM) Reference Monitor - regulation of the service-level OS resource control and inter-component information flow in the "containerized" Linux environments.
-- project sponsored by the research grant from the National Institute of Standards and Technology (NIST) - http://www.nist.gov/
+The project sponsored by the research grant from the National Institute of Standards and Technology (NIST) - http://www.nist.gov/

 Please refer to the documents in the docs folder.